HelgeMK/TicFocuserBT/README.md

 I have written and tested this program using the Pololu Tic T825 controller.
 For my nema17 stepper with gearbox, I have also updated the current limit in the a.m.
 Tic control center.
 Please be careful and also read related section in the Userguide, before touching.

+Comment on baud rate: Baud rate settings on Tic and HC-05 side need to be matching, e.g. 9.600 or 115.200.
+This needs to be done via the Ticgui, which requires to connect the Tic via USB to the pc.
+The baud rate for the HC-05 can be changed via minicom tool (for example).
+The change of the baud rate for the rfcomm port can be changed via the Ekos client (INDI controls).

+Config settings can be saved, now also covering the step mode and baud rate settings.

 Some guidance on pairing the HC-05 module (taken from indilib forum TSECKLER):

 1) In some cases modemmanager interferes with bluetooth operation remove it.